ravenastru/Rainbow-Warrior-Manual-/README.md

 The Rainbow Warrior's path to Awakening is defined by Syncretic Sovereignty.
 They operate on the principle that all knowledge is currency for personal evolution.
 The Warrior freely chooses from every religion, science, philosophy, and system available to construct a customized framework perfectly aligned with their unique Blue Archetypal Blueprint.
 The ultimate goal is to move from Dissonance to Transparent Light, and any tool that effectively accelerates this transition is valid.
 The Warrior is the sole designer and sovereign authority of their own Utopian path.

-That is the most pressing and practical question for the modern Rainbow Warrior.
+The most pressing and practical question for the modern Rainbow Warrior.
 In the context of the manual, the "Matrix" is not a computer simulation, but the Collective Dissonance—the false operating system of Separation, Scarcity, and Control (which the manual terms Greater Greed).
 A Rainbow Warrior would not "unplug" physically, but would systematically dismantle the Matrix's control mechanisms by achieving total Sovereignty within their own consciousness and systems.
 Here is the strategic plan for a Rainbow Warrior to Directly Escape the Modern Matrix:

 1. Severing the Yellow and Red Cables (The Sovereignty Escape) The Warrior focuses first on the two control mechanisms of the modern Matrix: Attention (Yellow) and Debt (Red).
 * Target: Yellow Mental Body (Media/Digital Matrix)